Frequently Asked Questions

 Q: I'm a swooper.
 What are your recommendations for setting ColorAlti 2?

 A: FDS recommends raising the freefall threshold under "Main" settings from 80 mph to something like 100 mph, depending on the size of one's canopy and wing loading.
-As for wingsuiting, it can be a good idea to "Disable Freefall Alerts Below" something like 2000 feet, so that no freefall alerts and alarms are triggered below this; this ensures that one only sees canopy alerts and alarms below this altitude.
+As for wingsuiting, it can be a good idea to "Disable Freefall Alerts Below" something like 2000 feet, so that no freefall alerts and alarms are triggered below this; this ensures that one only sees and hears canopy alerts and alarms below this altitude.
 This will also give one a more accurate assessment of freefall time in one's logbook.

 Q: Is it possible phase ColorAlti 2 out (lose attention to it) while using it?

 A: Any type of altimeter can be phased out, but with both visual and audible capabilities